Oregon Bankruptcy Exemptions

 Add any applicable Federal Nonbankruptcy Exemptions.

 This list includes the majority of bankruptcy exemptions available in Oregon.
 However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Oregon may have changed the amounts since this list was last updated in January of 2015.
+In addition, Oregon may have changed the amounts since this list was last updated.
+Check with your local bankruptcy court or a bankruptcy attorney.